 Below are some awesome tours in Iceland.
 Click on more to see what other activities you can do.

 Traveling in Iceland, how much does it cost?

-With all the above information you can figure out a bit what you like to do in Iceland, how you want to get around and where you want to stay and eat to decide on a budget.
+With all the above information you can figure out a bit about what you would like to do in Iceland, how you want to get around, and where you want to stay and eat to decide on a budget.

 An insight into our budget

 I would love to give you an insight into our budget, but I don’t think it will be applicable to a lot of you.
 We have traveled around Iceland on a pushbike, which we brought with us on the plane.

 As we were cycling around Iceland we were allowed to free-camp most of the time.
 So, we had almost zero costs for transport and accommodation, which are normally the highest costs.

 Our grocery costs, on the other hand, were higher, as we ate a lot!
 Cycling makes you really hungry haha – and the food we ate was often ready-made-just-add-some-water.
 This is a bit more expensive in Iceland than buying plain pasta and a sauce.
 But we had to travel as light as possible and it all needed to stay good for quite a while.